-Under the Act, CCNY is responsible to NYPCC for the day to day provision of the policing functions, including direction and control of police officers.
-To facilitate this NYPCC delegated certain powers over authorisation of revenue expenditure within the agreed budget and direction and control over police staff to staff under the direction and control of CCNY.
+Under the Act, CCNY is responsible to NYPCC for the day to day provision of policing functions, including the direction and control of police officers.
+Up to 31 March 2014, all police staff were in the employment of NYPCC but certain powers over authorisation of revenue expenditure together with direction and control of all police staff were delegated to staff under the direction and control of CCNY.
+On 1 April 2014, staff and officers providing policing functions were transferred to the employment of CCNY.
+From this date, staff providing Corporate Support Services (comprising Information Communications and Technology, Estates, Transport and Logistics, Corporate Communications, Legal Services and Finance) are no longer under the direction and control of CCNY.